FREQUENTLY ASKED QUESTIONS

 In all sports except tennis, a student-athlete or prospective student-athlete may accept prize money as long as the amount of the prize is less than or equal to his or her expenses for participating in the competition, such as meals or lodging.
 The prize money may not pay for expenses of parents or coaches.

 NO!
 This event is totally free.
 We will have many tremendous viewing areas for skiers and non-skiers alike.

 No. Due to concerns over availability of enough women to fill a field, we will not host a separate women’s race this season.
 But, we would love to have as many fast females in our race as possible!
 Registration is totally open to men and women over 18.

 We only have one restriction; athletes must be over 18 to compete.
 Besides that, anyone is welcome to enter!

-No. We think it’s much more fun this way!
+Please see the official WPST rule book.
 With that said, the course will be set with FIS Slalom skis in mind so be careful with anything else.
 The super slalom format is designed to be run on slalom skis but to give GS specialists a chance with slightly higher speeds and GS panels.